stashapp/stash-box/README.md

 Stash-box provides some command line options.
 See what is currently available by running `stashdb --help`.

-For example, to run stash locally on port 80 run it like this (OSX / Linux) `stashdb --host 127.0.0.1 --port 80`
+For example, to run stash locally on port 80 run it like this (OSX / Linux) `stashdb --host 127.0.0.1 --port 80`.

 ## Configuration

 Stash-box generates a configuration file `stashdb-config.yml` in the current working directory when it is first started up.
 This configuration file is generated with the following defaults:
 - running on `0.0.0.0` port `9998`

+The graphql playground and cross-domain cookies can be disabled by setting `is_production: true`.

 ### API keys and authorisation